-Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
+Key management personnel include those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consist of executive and non-executive members of the Company's Board of Directors and Corporate Officers.

-Total key management personnel transactions were as follows:
+Key management personnel transactions were as follows:

-- a) The Company recognized a total share-based compensation of \$137,570 (2021- Nil) representing the fair value of stock options granted to directors and key management personnel during the year ended March 31, 2022. - b) The Company has a consulting agreement with its Chief Executive Officer ("CEO") for a monthly fee of \$3,000 rising to \$5,000 per month from October 1, 2021 onwards through Oro Grande Capital, a Company controlled by the CEO.
-During the year ended March 31, 2022, the Company incurred \$48,000 (2021 \$36,000) in management fees to Oro Grande Capital.
-These fees are included in Management fees in the consolidated statement of loss and comprehensive loss. - c) The Company has a consulting agreement with its Corporate Secretary for a monthly fee of \$1,000 rising to \$2,000 per month from October 1, 2021 onwards.
-During the year ended March 31, 2022, the Company incurred \$18,000 (2021 \$12,000) in management fees to the Corporate Secretary and these fees are included in Filing fees in the consolidated statement of loss and comprehensive loss. - d) The Company has an agreement with a director of the Company whereby the Director provides exploration related services to the Company.
-During the year ended March 31, 2022, the Company incurred \$86,676 (2021 - \$nil) in consulting fees to the Director and these fees are included in Exploration and Evaluation assets in the consolidated statement of financial position. - e) In January 2022, the Company entered into a consulting agreement with the Chief Financial Officer ("CFO") of the Company for a monthly fee of \$2,500 through Avisar Everyday Solutions Ltd. ("Avisar") to provide accounting related services.
-During the year ended March 31, 2022, the Company incurred \$7,500 (2021 \$nil) in professional fees to Avisar.
-During the year ended March 31, 2022, the Company incurred \$22,000 (2021-\$24,000) in professional fees to a former CFO of the Company.
-These fees are included in Professional fees in the consolidated statement of loss and comprehensive loss.
+- a) The Company has a consulting agreement with its Chief Executive Officer ("CEO") for a fee of \$5,000 per month from October 1, 2021, onwards, through Oro Grande Capital, a company controlled by the CEO.
+During the year ended March 31, 2023, the Company incurred \$60,000 (2022 \$48,000) in fees to Oro Grande Capital.
+These fees are included in Management fees in the consolidated statements of loss and comprehensive loss. - b) The Company has a consulting agreement with its Corporate Secretary for a fee of \$2,000 per month from October 1, 2021, until February 28, 2022, and then from March 1, 2022, onwards, through AMS Law Corporation, a company controlled by the Corporate Secretary.
+During the year ended March 31, 2023, the Company incurred \$24,000 (2022 \$18,000) in fees to the Corporate Secretary.
+These fees are included in Professional fees in the consolidated statements of loss and comprehensive loss. - c) The Company has an arrangement with a director of the Company whereby the Director provides exploration related services to the Company.
+During the year ended March 31, 2023, the Company incurred \$12,350 (2022 - \$86,676) in fees to the Director.
+These fees are included in Exploration and Evaluation assets in the consolidated statements of financial position. - d) In January 2022, the Company entered into a consulting agreement with the Chief Financial Officer ("CFO") of the Company for a monthly fee of \$2,500 through Avisar Everyday Solutions Ltd. ("Avisar") to provide accounting related services.
+During the year ended March 31, 2023, the Company incurred \$30,000 (2022 \$7,500) in professional fees to Avisar.
+Also, during the year ended March 31, 2023, the Company incurred \$Nil (2022 \$22,000) in professional fees to the former CFO of the Company.
+These fees are included in Professional fees in the consolidated statements of loss and comprehensive loss.